NODA Awards 2023

 Star Achievement Award

-It gives us great pleasure in presenting the Star Achievement Award for her roles as Brenda Hulse (Calendar Girls) and Sylvia (Stepping out) to Laura-Jane Palmer-Farrar.
+It gives us great pleasure in awarding the Southport Spotlights Star Achievement Award to Phil Hunter.

 The Pauline Holt Award